Five Types of Sales Relationships: Which One Do You Have?

 But the problem with this approach is that it focuses the discussion on the product rather than the buyer.
 So to improve your sales relationships, the first step is to be proactive.

 You can do this by identifying ways you can help your clients solve their problems.
-That means investing a significant amount of time getting ready for every sales call.
+That means investing a significant amount of time in sales training and helping your team get ready for every sales call.
 For example: researching the account's business initiatives, organizational structure, business trends, and competitive environment.

 An easy way to think about your client's potential problems is by using the acronym IMPACT.